tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/put-block-from-url.md

  This operation can be called by the account owner and by anyone with a Shared Access Signature that has permission to write to this blob or its container.

 ## Remarks
  `Put Block From URL` uploads a block for future inclusion in a block blob.
 A block blob can include a maximum of 50,000 blocks.
 Each block can be a different size.
-The maximum size for a block uploaded with `Put Block From URL` is 100 MB.
-To upload larger blocks (up to 4 GB), see [Put Block](Put-Block.md).
+The maximum size for a block uploaded with `Put Block From URL` is 100 MiB.
+To upload larger blocks (up to 4000 MiB), see [Put Block](Put-Block.md).

  A blob can have a maximum of 100,000 uncommitted blocks at any given time.
-The set of uncommitted blocks cannot exceed 400 TB in total size.
 If this maximum is exceeded, the service returns status code 409 (RequestEntityTooLargeBlockCountExceedsLimit).

  After you have uploaded a set of blocks, you can create or update the blob on the server from this set by calling the [Put Block List](Put-Block-List.md) operation.
 Each block in the set is identified by a block ID that is unique within that blob.
 Block IDs are scoped to a particular blob, so different blobs can have blocks with same IDs.